DatLem0n/M.A.D.-The-duck-project/README.md

 # M.A.D.-The-duck-project
-A simple duck game for a python course project
+Mildly Annoyed Ducks - A simple duck game for a python course project